Gradescope Instructor Guide

 A supported web browser

-Gradescope runs in your web browser and supports using Chrome, Edge, Firefox, or Safari.
-For which versions work, check the Gradescope supported browser page.
+Gradescope runs in your web browser and supports using the latest versions of Chrome, Edge, Firefox, or Safari.
+For more information on compatibility requirements, please check the Gradescope supported browser page.

 A Gradescope course